jerryarciaga/Rock-or-Something/projects/nix-nixos/1-my-nixos-setup.md

 ### LUKS (Linux Unified Key Setup)
 This is a disk encryption mechanism that is widely available across Linux systems.
 I find this useful since this protects my data in case my laptop gets stolen.
 I would encrypt my hard drive using a passphrase, but I had debates on whether or not I want to implement TPM.
 On user-friendly distros, this is usually done by clicking on a check box, but requires the on more advanced distros like Arch or Gentoo
 ### Secure Boot
+Secure boot protects your firmware from having malicious code injected to it.
+This is a feature that ensures that the OS you are using is booted using trusted software.
+Without it, it's possible for an attacker to inject malware in the firmware level and have it persist between boots.
+This is possible through [LanzaBoote](https://github.com/nix-community/lanzaboote), a community-driven project that implements Secure Boot in NixOS.
 {% endstep %}
 {% endstepper %}